nec-openstack/quantum-openflow-plugin/docs/vifinfo_api.md

 Concepts
 --------

-### VIFInfo
+VIFInfo is a mapping of VIF to an OpenFlow port specified with an OpenFlow Swtich ID and a port number.

-VIF is mapped to one OpenFlow port specified with an OpenFlow Swtich ID and a port number.
+VIFinfo identified with VIF ID.

 Operation List